David Wells blasts MLB moving All-Star Game out of Atlanta, admits 'I don't watch baseball anymore'

 President Biden blasted the new law as "Jim Crow on steroids," while Manfred announced last week that moving the Midsummer Classic out of Atlanta was "the best way to demonstrate our values as a sport."

-In response, Wells recalled playing minor league baseball in Kingston, North Carolina, which he described as a "segregated town."
+In response, Wells recalled playing minor league baseball in Kinston, North Carolina, which he described as a "segregated town."

 "Black guys on the team lived in one part of town, we lived on the other.
 I've never seen anything like that.
 I didn't know.
 I didn't understand it, and it was weird because I didn't think it was fair," he said.
 "You know, we're all created equal ...
 The African Americans went through some crazy stuff in their time, and I feel really bad.
 And today, what we have now, we're all equal.
 So why can't we be treated equal instead of having the race card?"